Site-Using Tips – open only this page – put page into left frameEducation for Problem Solving

 a plan: We should think about possible “reasons for No” (these & others) and whether trying to reduce their impact would make our decisions more educationally productive.

-But despite these reasons for wanting knowledge-and-skills, thinking it's knowledge-versus-skills is one of the...
+But despite these reasons for wanting knowledge-and-skills, often the perspective is knowledge-versus-skills, and this produces...

 improving Diversity, Equity, Inclusion:

 Student Diversity: All students are similar in the most important ways, but each has a personal history that makes them unique.
-Each has their own complex blend of abilities they inherit, plus attitudes (like motivations & confidences) and skills (using multiple “intelligences” in many areas of life) they develop, with personal growth (mental, emotional, social, physical) affected by characteristics (gender, race,...) and situations (produced by family, friends, community, school) in their whole-life experiences (in school and outside).
+Each has their own complex blend of abilities they inherit, plus attitudes (like motivations & confidences - with a growth mindset) and skills (using multiple “intelligences” in many areas of life) they develop, with personal growth (mental, emotional, social, physical) affected by characteristics (gender, race,...) and situations (produced by family, friends, community, school) in their whole-life experiences (in school and outside).

-Activity Diversity: There are logical reasons to conclude that "we should try to design eclectic instruction by creatively combining the best features of different approaches into a synergistic blend that produces an optimal overall result (a greater good for a greater number) in helping students achieve worthy educational goals." [[ iou – eg use UDL to design so is ok for more students]] One reason is that, due to many kinds of diversity, some students will experience more success in problem-solving activities than in other activities, and they will enjoy the emotional & motivational rewards of success.
+Activity Diversity: There are logical reasons to conclude that "we should try to design eclectic instruction by creatively combining the best features of different approaches into a synergistic blend that produces an optimal overall result (a greater good for a greater number) in helping students achieve worthy educational goals." [[ iou – eg use semi-UDL to design so the C&I is useful for more students; later I'll explain my meaning for semi-UDL ]] One reason is that, due to many kinds of diversity, some students will experience more success in problem-solving activities than in other activities, and they will enjoy the emotional & motivational rewards of success.
 But some won't.
 We want to minimize those who "won't" so we should be...

 Designing for Diversity, Equity, and Inclusion: We want to design activities that provide opportunities for all students to succeed, and help more students succeed, so more will experience the benefits (in school & life) of success.
 We want to design curriculum-and-instruction (including activities) that actually does help more students, with wider diversity, more fully actualize their whole-person potentials.
 We should try to “open up the options” for all students, so each will say “yes, I can do this” for a wider variety of subject-options in school and career-options in life.
 We want to help students choose wisely by asking “among my many options — with career choices (for “what I want to DO”) and life choices (for “who I want to BE”) — what are the goals I want to pursue (and the roads I want to travel, in school & outside, now and later) so I can build a better life?” {more}

-the importance of timings: Because we want to “keep options open” for more students, we should try to improve K-12 education, especially in the elementary grades.
-When we help more students develop personally-useful skills (for problem solving & in other areas) and attitudes (motivations & confidence) at an early age, they will receive the benefits during more of their schooling, and will be able to more fully develop their whole-person potentials.
-But we also should help students who already are older (are now in middle school, high school, college) so – before they leave school – they will get more problem-solving experiences and will learn more from their experiences.
+the importance of timings: Because we want to “keep options open” for more students, we should try to improve education for older students (now in high school & college) so – before they leave school – they will get more experiences (with problem-solving & metacognition) and will learn more from their experiences.
+But when we help younger students develop personally-useful skills (for problem solving & in other areas) and attitudes (motivations & confidence) at an early age, they will receive the benefits during more of their schooling, and they will be able to more fully develop their whole-person potentials.

 options for timings: We ask “when is the best time to plant a fruit tree?” and answer “the best time was 20 years ago, the second best time is now.”
 OK.
-But should we focus our now-responses on elementary (to get more benefits for young students) or secondary & college (to get benefits for more students)?
+But should we focus our now-responses on secondary & college (to get benefits for more students) or on elementary (so these students will get benefits during a crucial developmental period of their lives)?
 Each option has reasons (logical & ethical) to prefer it, with differing payoffs and time scales, so “do both” is the best response.

 combining differentModels-for-Process